A soft wind ripples the grass beneath the gallows tree…

 The seventh time will be a complete reboot.

 He shakes his head and in that moment sees the drowning pit.
 Full of the bodies of mothers and daughters.
-Of children.
+Of babies.
 Weighed down with hurdles so there was no escape.
 And the gallows tree, ropes on every limb and on every rope a body.
 Fathers, brothers.
 Young boys.
+Old men.

 All because a child wanted to save a calf.